1762-1809. He was the son of the Reverend George Inman, the rector of Burrington in Somerset.

 During 1797 Inman appears to have commanded the Lion 64 on a temporary basis before apparently exchanging with Captain Manley Dixon into the worn-out Espion 36 during the early summer.
 Ordered to make for the River Clyde where she was to be employed as a guardship, and setting sail with his family aboard, he was forced to enter Sheerness by poor weather.
 As the Espion could not be immediately repaired she was put in Ordinary and he went on the beach once more.

-From November 1797 until June 1798 he commanded the Belliqueux 64 on a temporary basis for the indisposed Captain John Inglis, and as this ship had been prominent in the mutiny at the Nore he was obliged to sleep with his pistols at hand for fear of a further uprising.
-During 1798 he endured a trying period in command of the Ramillies 74 at the blockade of Brest, initially doing so on a temporary basis for Captain Bartholomew Rowley.
-On 21 April his ship was forced out of the chase of the Hercule 74 during the opening stages of the action that saw Captain Alexander Hood of the Mars 74 meet his death.
+From November 1797 until April 1798 he commanded the Belliqueux 64 on a temporary basis for the indisposed Captain John Inglis, and as this ship had been prominent in the mutiny at the Nore he was obliged to sleep with his pistols at hand for fear of a further uprising.
+During the latter part of 1798 and into the new year he endured a trying period in command of the Ramillies 74 at the blockade of Brest on a temporary basis for Captain Bartholomew Rowley.

 After so many years of temporary commands Inman was deservedly appointed to the plum frigate Andromeda 32 at Sheerness in January 1799, in which he took a convoy out to Hamburg towards the end of the year and then formed part of the North Sea fleet that evacuated the Duke of York s army from the Netherlands.
 As a reward for his kindness towards them on this service the officers of the 20th Regiment awarded him with a vase.
 Sadly on the evening of 4 May 1800 an explosion of powder aboard the frigate when she was lying off Margate left a number of men blinded.
 After a time commanding a squadron off the River Elbe he conceived a plan to attack the enemy shipping in Dunkirk, and on 7 July led the squadron that cut out the D sir e 38, the success of this mission being mainly due to his clever use of the experimental 32-pounder sloop Dart 30, Commander Patrick Campbell.